 To frost your cake, you will need the following tools (from top to bottom):

 Ideally, you also need a cake turning table or revolving cake stand.
 I love this professional cake turntable by Ateco since it is very sturdy and handles very well, but sometimes I just assemble the cake right on the cake stand and put the stand on a flat turntable, those are cheaper.
-You can actually also use this Lazy Susan from IKEA – that’s what I used for a long time, or get the cheaper Ateco plastic turntable for around $10.
+You can also get the cheaper Ateco plastic turntable for around $10.

 Starting with a small batch, add your frosting to the sides of your cake, at least 0.5 inch thick (5).
 Make sure the layer of frosting you are adding is even all around your cake (6).
 Continue adding the frosting all around the cake (7), batch after batch until the entire cake is covered (8).